apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

 ---
 title: Install KubeBlocks
-description: Install KubeBlocks on the existed Kubernetes clusters
+description: Install KubeBlocks on the existing Kubernetes clusters
 keywords: [taints, affinity, tolerance, install, kbcli, KubeBlocks]
 sidebar_position: 3
-sidebar_label: On the existed Kubernetes clusters
+sidebar_label: Install KubeBlocks
 ---

 # Install KubeBlocks

-In the actual environment, it is normal to install `kbcli` and KubeBlocks on the existing and running Kubernetes clusters.
-To install KubeBlocks on a brand new cluster, you can use Playground, the command is `kbcli playground init`.
+The quickest way to try out KubeBlocks is to create a new Kubernetes cluster and install KubeBlocks using the playground.
+However, production environments are more complex, with applications running in different namespaces and with resource or permission limitations.
+This document explains how to deploy KubeBlocks on an existing Kubernetes cluster.

 ## Environment preparation

 <table>
 	<tr>
-	    <th colspan="3">Installation Requirements</th>
+	    <th colspan="3">Resource Requirements</th>
 	</tr >
 	<tr>
 	    <td >Control Plane</td>
-	    <td colspan="2">It is recommended to create 1 node with at least 4c4g and 50Gi storage. </td>
+	    <td colspan="2">It is recommended to create 1 node with 4 cores, 4GB memory and 50GB storage. </td>
 	</tr >
 	<tr >
 	    <td rowspan="4">Data Plane</td>
-	    <td>For MySQL database </td>
+	    <td> MySQL </td>
-	    <td>It is recommended to create at least 3 nodes with 2c4Gi and 50Gi storage. </td>
+	    <td>It is recommended to create at least 3 nodes with 2 cores, 4GB memory and 50GB storage. </td>
 	</tr>
 	<tr>
-	    <td>For PostgreSQL database </td>
+	    <td> PostgreSQL </td>
-        <td>It is recommended to create at least 2 nodes with 2c4Gi and 50Gi storage.  </td>
+        <td>It is recommended to create at least 2 nodes with 2 cores, 4GB memory and 50GB storage.  </td>
 	</tr>
 	<tr>
-	    <td>For Redis database</td>
+	    <td> Redis </td>
-        <td>It is recommended to create at least 2 nodes with 2c4Gi and 50Gi storage. </td>
+        <td>It is recommended to create at least 2 nodes with 2 cores, 4GB memory and 50GB storage. </td>
 	</tr>
 	<tr>
-	    <td>For MongoDB database</td>
+	    <td> MongoDB </td>
-	    <td>It is recommended to create at least 3 nodes with 2c4Gi and 50Gi storage. </td>
+	    <td>It is recommended to create at least 3 nodes with 2 cores, 4GB memory and 50GB storage. </td>
 	</tr>
 </table>

 ## Installation steps

-**Before you start**

-Make sure you have kbcli installed, for detailed information, check [Install kbcli](./install-kbcli.md).

 **Install KubeBlocks with `kbcli kubeblocks install` command.**